rbfrank/ppxml/README.md

 cd ppxml
 ```

-Requires Python 3.6 or higher (with lxml libraries).
+Requires Python 3.6 or higher (with lxml library).

 ## usage